How to extend my IEC work permit

 Example to make the rules easier to understand:

-When you arrived in Canada and activated your permit at the airport or border, you showed a 12-month health insurance policy.
+• When you arrived in Canada and activated your permit, you provided proof of a 12-month health insurance policy.

-However, your work permit was mistakenly issued for only 8 months.
+• However, due to an error, your work permit was issued for only 8 months.

-The three scenarios where you can extend the IEC:
+The three scenarios where you can extend the IEC to the maximum:

-The immigration officer accidentally issued you a work permit that’s shorter than what your country allows, this is the most common issue.
-Try to get it fixed right away while you’re still with the officer.
+The immigration officer accidentally issued a work permit shorter than the maximum allowed for your country.
+This is the most common issue.
+If it happens, try to get it corrected immediately while you’re still with the officer.

 In all of the above scenarios, you do not have to pay any fees to get the work permit extended.